 – Madison.
 As an undergraduate, I majored in Elementary Education with a minor in

 Environmental Science.
 A few years later, I obtained my Master’s of Educational Psychology.

-I have been teaching in the Madison Metropolitan School District for eleven years.
+I have been teaching in the Madison Metropolitan School District for thirteen years.
 In that time, I have fought for equity by serving as an Equity Team facilitator at the school level, participating on a district level Equity Team and serving on the district’s Strategic Planning Committee.
 Through this work, I have engaged with families, businesses and the community.

 During my free time, I run.
 Running is an amazing outlet for my energy and it serves to clear my mind.
 While trail running, I gain energy from being out in nature and focusing on what I love.
 I completed my first Ultra Marathon last year and am inspired by Ultra Runners such as Dean Karnazes and Scott Jurek.
 While I run, I think; many of my greatest ideas come to me out on the trail.

 The Wisconsin Uprising heightened my political awareness.
 I am heavily invested in Labor issues and fighting for the working families and children of Wisconsin.
 I am the co-facilitator of “Community First,” an organization through the South Central Federation of Labor.
 The mission of “Community First” is to get volunteers into the less served communities of Madison, Wisconsin.
 We educate residents on voter rights, assist with voter registration, inform citizens about upcoming legislation, and ignite critical change within the community.
 The mission of Community First is to organize within the community to promote self-advocacy and empowerment.